jgoalby/jgoalby.github.io/_thoughts/gpttokenization.md

 The size of the vocabulary is a big issue.
 The larger the vocabulary, the more memory and computation is required.
 We would like to have a smaller vocabulary.
 Many things in computer programming are about trade-offs.
 We want to have a small vocabulary but we also want to be able to handle all of the text we might encounter.

 # Current solutions
 You can tokenize chunks of characters.
 These chunks are the most common parts in the text.
 Andrej goes through how you determine the chunks.
-Basically you run the tokenizer on a sample of your data and capture the most common chunks and assign tokens (numbers) the them.
-"The" becomes a token.
+Basically you run the tokenizer on a sample of your data and capture the most common chunks and assign tokens (numbers) to them.
+The text "the" becomes a token.

 # Complications
 Text is actually quite complicated.
 We have capitalization, punctuation, sentences, abbreviations, misspellings, and more.
 Words mean different things in different contexts.
 We also have different languages.
 Not just human languages, but programming languages.
 Andrej touches on other modalities like images and audio, which you can basically convert to numbers and then use the same mechanisms.